GPT-Laboratory/22-Agentic-Framework-Comparison-for-Reasoning-Tasks-across-BBH-GSM8K-and-ARC-Benchmarks/README.md

 - **ARC-Easy and ARC-Challenge** subsets with varying difficulty
 - **Multiple choice format** with detailed explanations
 - **Focus**: Elementary and middle-school level science reasoning

+## 🎯 Performance Overview

+### Multi-Dataset Analysis Results

+The figure below presents a trade-off comparison of the evaluated agentic frameworks.
+It shows the **mean accuracy across the three benchmarks** for each framework, together with the **average time per task** and **average cost per task**.
+This provides an overview of framework performance in terms of **accuracy, efficiency, and computational cost**.

 ## Repository Structure